Climate of Mars: Wind

 The surface of Mars has a very low thermal inertia, which means it heats quickly when the sun shines on it.
 Typical daily temperature swings, away from the polar regions, are around 100 K. On Earth, winds often develop in areas where thermal inertia changes suddenly, such as from sea to land.
 There are no seas on Mars, but there are areas where the thermal inertia of the soil changes, leading to morning and evening winds akin to the sea breezes on Earth.
 The Antares project "Mars Small-Scale Weather" (MSW) has recently identified some minor weaknesses in current global climate models (GCMs) due to the GCMs' more primitive soil modeling.
 "Heat admission to the ground and back is quite important in Mars, so soil schemes have to be quite accurate."
 Those weaknesses are being corrected and should lead to more accurate future assessments, but make continued reliance on older predictions of modeled Martian climate somewhat problematic.

 At low latitudes the Hadley circulation dominates, and is essentially the same as the process which on Earth generates the trade winds.
 At higher latitudes a series of high and low pressure areas, called baroclinic pressure waves, dominate the weather.
 Mars is drier and colder than Earth, and in consequence dust raised by these winds tends to remain in the atmosphere longer than on Earth as there is no precipitation to wash it out (excepting CO2 snowfall).
 One such cyclonic storm was recently captured by the Hubble Space Telescope (pictured below).

-One of the major differences between Mars' and Earth's Hadley circulations is their speed which is measured on an overturning timescale.
+One of the major differences between Mars's and Earth's Hadley circulations is their speed which is measured on an overturning timescale.
 The overturning timescale on Mars is about 100 Martian days while on Earth, it is over a year.